 When French publisher Jai Lu decided to release a new edition of George R.R.
 Martin’s Game of Thrones (Le Trone De Fer) series, they they knew they wanted to give the books a look that differentiated them from past iterations and other fantasy novels.
 I was brought on to conceptualize and execute this departure, and the result is a series of covers built on 3 consistent components:

 Each cover features a new person and place of import to the story, framed within a relevant house or faction sigil.
 This approach made for a system that could be applied across all 15 volumes currently published, and creates a pleasingly uniform set.

 One of my favorite things about video games is how they create engaging and memorable environments and places.
 As an interactive medium, games let you explore and relate to their spaces in a variety of ways, helping to create a unique sense of place.

-With this series of images I focus on landscapes contained within abstracted silhouettes, creating windows into the worlds that help define the experiences of my favorite games.
+With this series of images I focus on landscapes contained within abstracted silhouettes, creating windows into the worlds that help define the experiences of my favorite games and media.